Learning Goals and Outcomes

 Program goals and learning outcomes are integrated into the curriculum, and are tied to course objectives and deliverables.

-Master of Science in Information Management: Learning Goals and Outcomes, May, 2021
+Master of Library and Information Science: Learning Goals and Outcomes May, 2021

-Goal 1: Develop a professional identity within the information management professions.
+Goal 1: Develop a professional identity and philosophy within the library and information professions.

 - Outcome 1a.
-Describe the impact of core values and ethics on practice in the information management profession.
+Describe the evolving nature of the core values and ethics within diverse information environments .

 - Outcome 1c.
 Participate in professional activities and associations, such as professional conferences and meetings, internships and practicums, and professional email discussions and social media.

-Goal 2: Understand the essential nature of information management and its relevance to society.
+Goal 2: Understand the essential nature of information and its relevance to our diverse society.

 - Outcome 2c.
-Develop appropriate responses to the strategic needs of organizations within their social, ethical, cultural, legal, economic, and/or technical context.
+Develop appropriate responses to assessed information needs within diverse communities/organizations.

-Goal 3: Envision, develop, manage, and curate information and its systems across the spectrum of human records from local to global contexts.
+Goal 3: Navigate, curate, and create information across the spectrum of human records.

 Goal 4: Synthesize theory and practice within a dynamic, evolving, and diverse information environment.

 - Outcome 4a.
-Apply information management theories, principles, and research to professional practice in educational, cultural, societal, and commercial contexts.
+Apply library and information science theories, principles, and research to professional practice.

-Goal 5: Effectively communicate and collaborate to successfully deliver information products and services.
+Goal 5: Effectively communicate and collaborate to deliver, market, and advocate for library and information services.

 - Outcome 5a.
-Apply marketing and/or advocacy principles to demonstrate and promote the value of information management in organizations and information agencies.
+Apply marketing and/or advocacy principles to demonstrate and promote the value of libraries and information agencies.

 - Outcome 5b.
 Demonstrate effective professional communication to achieve common understanding as an individual or in group settings.